Apollon (strongman): Legacy

 The French Surrealist poet René Char, being a Southerner and a 1.92 m rugby player, was also an admirer of Louis Uni and addressed to him his famous poem "The Tomb of secrets" in Le Soleil des eaux (Le Tombeau des secrets).

+In 1994, IronMind started mass producing their Apollon's Axle thick bar with a thickness of 2 in.
+Later, Rogue also started manufacturing their own Apollon's Axle, replicating the exact thickness of the original 1892 bar at 1 11/12" (49.3mm).